 April 4, 2019

-Today, the U.S. House of Representatives passed H.R.1585, a bill to reauthorize and expand the Violence Against Women Act (VAWA).
-The vital legislation passed on a bipartisan vote of 263-158.
-The National Network to End Domestic Violence (NNEDV) applauds the bill’s sponsors Representatives Karen Bass (D-CA) and Brian Fitzpatrick (R-PA) and all those who voted for VAWA’s passage.
+Washington, DC – Today, the U.S. House of Representatives passed H.R.1585, a bill to reauthorize and expand the Violence Against Women Act (VAWA).
+The vital legislation was passed on a bipartisan vote of 263-158.
+The National Network to End Domestic Violence (NNEDV) applauds the bill’s sponsors, Representatives Karen Bass (D-CA) and Brian Fitzpatrick (R-PA), and all those who voted for VAWA’s passage.

-“The House VAWA reauthorization bill protects all survivors of domestic and sexual violence, enhances housing and economic protections, and invests in preventative measures that move us closer to a future free from gender-based violence.” said Kim Gandy, President and CEO of NNEDV.
+“The House VAWA reauthorization bill protects all survivors of domestic and sexual violence, enhances housing and economic protections, and invests in preventative measures that move us closer to a future free from gender-based violence,” said Kim Gandy, NNEDV President & CEO.
 “We now urge the Senate to center the needs of survivors and quickly pass this bill, which expands access to safety and justice for all survivors.”

 NNEDV urges the Senate to swiftly pass this bill.